NDA AAA IP VR PROJECT RUBEN RUNHARDT

 One of these was the “Cymatic” puzzle, a combination lock mechanic where players would ring a series of bells to form specific patterns, loosely based on the real concept referred to as the “Chladni Plate”.

-Before I finalized the paper proposal, I built a paper prototype to validate the core logic.
+Before I finalized the proposal, I built a paper prototype to validate the core logic.
 By analyzing real cymatic patterns, I established four base shapes and mapped out an example pattern for each of the 34 possible visual combinations.
 I took these example patterns to various colleagues to ask the simple question: “Which shapes would you input to create the pattern shown here?”

 It tested well, and most players figured out the trick quickly.
 This paper prototype allowed me to convince game direction and validate the core puzzle loop immediately, without requiring a more elaborate digital prototype first.
 While the feature saw further iteration and challenges in various areas during development, the core puzzle never had to change.